Jennifer Boukari, Founder

 Here's the more comprehensive version:

 I worked three physical labor jobs to make ends meet, and ended up on academic probation as a result of being so exhausted from work and slacking in school.
-Then I attended college full-time plus some to play catch up for lost time;
+I then attended college full-time (and then some) to play catch up for lost time;

 I loaned money to friends that would never be repaid and co-signed loans for temporary people in my life;